esoterra/physical-units/README.md

 ## Derived Units

-In addition to the base units, there are also SI base units which can be useful for talking about common combinations of base units.
+In addition to the base units, there are also SI derived units which can be useful for talking about common combinations of base units.

 | Name | Symbol | Quantity | SI Base Units |